lukemcfarlane/ember-google-map-wiki/Examples.md

 Now it's time to add some overlay objects in your map.
 We'll create a fake model representing our markers and use them in the component.

 1. **Create the application route so that we can return a fake model representing the markers.
-In the terminal, type:**
+In the terminal, type** (when asking to overwrite `app/templates/application.hbs` answer `n`):

     ```bash
     ember g route application